Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 To optimize performance, simple problem can therefore solved by simple methods.

 The current list of GA software for visualization or using in own developement:
-- Galoop (sources Java with plugins for C++, CUDA etc)
+- Galoop (sources Java with plugins for C++, CUDA etc).
+Offers good switch beteween dimension systems (including CGA), can use Maxima and is actively developed.
-- GAViewer and Gaigen2 (sources Gaigen 1.0 C++ in GAViewer, C#/Java in Gaigen2)
+- GAViewer and Gaigen2 (sources Gaigen 1.0 C++ in GAViewer, C#/Java in Gaigen2).
+Has a nice GUI and supports CGA.
 - there is a Matlab plugin called Clifford Multivector Toolbox
 - Clical
 - CLUCal seems to be inactive

-Galoop offers good switch between dimension systems, GAViewer is visually nice.
-Both support CGA.
+# Conformal Geometric Algebra (CGA)

+Conformal means angle preserving.
+CGA uses additional information, compared to 3-dimensional storage.
+CGA is a 5-dimensional Minkowski G4.1 space, needing 32 parameters to describe all blades.
+CGA was patented in US 6,853,964, but fortunately expired in July 2022.

+The blades according to Pascal triangle, 2^5 blades, 1-5-10-10-5-1, the first being scalar, then the single vectors, then bivectors, trivectors, 4-vectors, then all axes called pseudoscalar.
+Most can be ignored later for most object calculations.

 # Geometric Algebra in Firmware